rodneyshupe/Cookbook/Recipes/Entrees/Pork/GochujangPorkShoulderSteaks.rst

 Directions
 ----------

 1. Puree garlic, ginger, sake, gochujang, mirin, and 1/4 cup oil in a blender.
-Set 1/4 cup marinade aside; chill.
+   Set 1/4 cup marinade aside and chill.
 Transfer remaining marinade to a large dish.
-Add pork; turn to coat.
+Add pork and turn to coat.
 Chill, turning occasionally, at least 2 hours.
-Can be marinated 1 day ahead.
-Keep chilled.
+Can be marinated 1 day ahead; keep chilled.
-2. Prepare grill for medium-high heat; oil grate.
+2. Prepare grill for medium-high heat and oil the grate.
 Remove pork from marinade and grill, basting with reserved marinade, turning occasionally, and moving pork to a cooler area if flare-up occurs, until cooked to desired doneness, 8-10 minutes for medium-rare.
 3. Transfer pork to a cutting board and let rest 5 minutes before thinly slicing against the grain.